Strategos Books & Videos

 Imitation or Innovation

 Implementation of Lean Manufacturing is a rather murky subject.
 Most firms stumble through the implementation with trial and error.
 Others rely on endless Kaizen events.
 Some believe that Value Stream Mapping is all that is necessary.
+There is a dearth of information and some of what is available is misleading or impractical.
+For example, one published approach emphasizes phases of:

 1. Stability